chanwaichun/about-frontend/README.md

 # about-frontend
-Something about the 是、ummarize of learining
+Something about the summarize of learining frontend